parallel-rust-cpp/shortcut-comparison/docs/intro.md

     }
 ```
 We could use the [`unsafe`](https://doc.rust-lang.org/book/second-edition/ch19-01-unsafe-rust.html#unsafe-rust) keyword and implement the declaration as a Rust function using only raw pointers.
-However, we would prefer to avoid doing this because then we would miss out on all the compile-time memory safety guarantees provided by the Rust compiler.
+However, we would prefer to avoid doing this because then we would miss out on all the compile-time memory safety guarantees which the Rust compiler provides.
 Instead, we implement the actual logic in a private function called `_step`, but expose its functionality using a public, thin C wrapper:
 ```rust
     #[no_mangle]